bwewege/tr-proj-mars-rover/README.md

 - Allow rover to move more than once
 - Allow user to decide movement
 - Visually represent each rovers movement as it receives each instruction.

+## Immediate Error Check Required

+- Make sure initial position cannot be outside of plateau.
+- Make sure rovers cannot crash into each other.

 # Instructions